farouk123/gaga/README.md

-gaga is softwere as a service project for arabic user interfaces i want to do that by stackato and python language platform as services
+gaga is software as a service project for arabic users ,  by stackato and python.